 Check the correct pre-tension in accordance with the illustration by pressing on the belt.
-The distance the belt can be pressed down should be 4-6 mm.
 The displaced distance of the belt should be 8-12 mm.

-To adjust the correct belt tension, slacken the motor fixing screws (A) (B) and the locknut (C).
-Adjust the belt tension by the adjuster screw (D) and tighten afterwards the locknut.
+To adjust the correct belt tension, slacken the motor fixing screws (H) and the locknut (K).
+Adjust the belt tension by the adjuster screws (S) and then tighten the locknut (K).

-Finally, draw up the motor screws (A)(B) and fit the belt guard again.
+Finally, draw up the motor screws (H) and fit the belt guard again.